Reading

 Reading at home

 Children take home a book daily, which they are encouraged to share with their parent/carers.
-This begins in Foundation Stage and continues through KS1 and KS2.
+This begins in Reception and continues through KS1 and KS2.
 The class teacher monitors this through the school’s reading records.
 To encourage shared reading to take place at home, we have introduced the Reading Challenge.

 The challenge is about practicing reading at home and earning points.
 Pupils will earn points for engaging in reading activities at home.
 Only 1 point will be counted for each day (maximum of 7 points a week).
 As a school, we view all reading activities as important.
 Therefore, pupils can earn reading points through any of the following reading activities: